valkey-io/valkey-doc/docs/manual/patterns/twitter-clone.md

 Atomic operations
 ---

 There is something special about `INCR`.
-You may wonder why Redis provides such an operation if we can do it ourselves with a bit of code?
+You may wonder why Valkey provides such an operation if we can do it ourselves with a bit of code?
 After all, it is as simple as:

     x = GET foo
     x = x + 1